Mikaela Mayer calls for rematch or Katie Taylor clash after split decision loss to Alycia Baumgardner | 'I believe I won'

 "I still want the biggest fights and, if Baumgardner doesn't want to give me a rematch which she said yesterday, I think she should because I think I deserve a rematch and I think I won and if she believes that she is the best she will give that to me, but if not, I am still going to go for the biggest fights.

-However, if Baumgardner stands firm in her decision to move on from their dispute, Mayer will still be searching to face renowned fighters and a bout with Katie Taylor is something she is still striving for.
+But if Baumgardner stands firm in her decision to fight WBA champion Hyun Mi Choi next, Mayer still hopes to pursue a fight against Irish star Katie Taylor.

 "I still want Katie Taylor, I still feel I deserve that," she added.
 "She (Baumgardner) knows she lost, I genuinely believe that she knows that she lost but I think it is going to change because where else is she going to get that kind of money and the fans want to see it?